louvrmat000/Portfolio/Personal project Part 1.md

 ### Criterion C: Creating the solution ###

-changes:
+Changes:

 - I switched it from life to only animal species on land due to intervening factors like photosynthetic plant, tiny bugs and sea animals

-follow the plan to make the solution:
+Follow the plan to make the solution:

-- I am steadily working towords my goal by working a little bit by a little bit
+- I am steadily working towards my goal by working a little bit by a little bit

 Demonstrating technical skills: